 Upload a local file.

 If you’re just getting to know R2-Learn, you can use one of the sample datasets provided instead.

+After loading your dataset, you can change the maximum number of rows or records that R2-Learn will use to develop your machine learning model.